jburguete/mpcotool/4.4.1/README.md

 BUILDING INSTRUCTIONS
 ---------------------

-On Fedora 29, in order to use OpenMPI compilation, do in a terminal (in 64 bits version):
-> $ export PATH=$PATH:/usr/lib64/openmpi/bin

 On Microsoft Windows systems you have to install [MSYS2](http://sourceforge.net/projects/msys2) and the required libraries and utilities.
 You can follow detailed instructions in [install-unix](https://github.com/jburguete/install-unix/blob/master/tutorial.pdf).
 Optional Windows binary package can be built doing in the terminal:
 > $ make windist

 On NetBSD 8.0, to compile with last GCC version you have to do first on the building terminal: